 Throughout 2014 and into 2015, microservice became the hot new buzzword, quickly supplanting cloud.
-This tutorial walks you through the history of microservices and what it means to build on a microservice architecture.
+This tutorial introduces microservices and explains what it means to build on a microservice architecture.

-In a conference talk, Adrian Cockcroft, formerly of Netflix, defined microservices as “fine-grained SOA (service-oriented architecture)”.
+The Netflix definition of microservices is “fine-grained SOA (service-oriented architecture)”.
 You don’t need to be intimately familiar with SOA (an architecture style coined more than a decade ago), just the terms used in the acronym.
 Ideally, you are building an entire architecture out of services from day one.
 In microservices, each of these services has a single solitary purpose with no side effects, enabling you to cover greater scale with fewer overall dedicated engineers.

-To define microservices and the associated architectures, I’m adapting and modifying the “bigger, faster, stronger” phrase used to describe modern athletes: smaller, faster, stronger (see Figure 2).
-In essence, microservices are many smaller architectural components, built and delivered with speed, becoming stronger, both independently and as a whole.
+In essence, microservices and microservices-based architectures are many smaller architectural components, built and delivered faster, becoming stronger, both independently and as a whole.

 Microservices means no more monoliths.
-Monoliths are big, clunky, slow, and inefficient, like the Grim Monolith in Figure 3.
+Monoliths are often big, clunky, slow, and inefficient.
 We are moving away from a world with 2GB WAR files (yes, just the WAR file—not the application server or operating system components) to a world populated by many services of 500MB each, containing entire applications, servers, and necessary operating system components.

 Microservices are an exercise in integration with all interacting components being much more loosely coupled.
 The entire idea of microservices becomes plug and play.
 I will touch on this more in the Stronger section, but essentially a microservices-based system employs the shotgun method at scale, to maintain and secure more small components instead of fewer large components.
 You remove single points of failure and distribute those points of failure everywhere.